Use Tax

 A Use Tax Funds Community Services & Generates Local Revenue.
 It Is NOT A Double Tax!

 The Hallsville Board of Aldermen voted to call a special election on the question of whether to impose a local use tax.
-The election will take place Tuesday, November 5, 2024.
+The election will take place Tuesday, April 8, 2025.

 A use tax would ensure that purchases from online vendors located outside of the state are subject to the same local tax rates as those purchases made from Hallsville vendors.